gkalpak/cli-utils/README.md

 The following test-types/modes are available:

 - **Code-linting:** `npm run lint`
-  _Lint JavaScript files using ESLint._
+  _Lint TypeScript files using TSLint._

 - **Unit tests:** `npm run test-unit`
   _Run all the unit tests once.
 These tests are quick and suitable to be run on every change._